Cornell-MAE-UG/fa25-portfolio-elvin-fu/_pages/cv.md

 ---

 #### Extracurricular Activities
-- Member of [Club/Organization Name]
+- Member of Shimtah
-- Volunteer for [Event/Organization Name]
+- Volunteer for Sustainable Finger Lakes

 ---